Redesigning the bonus engine

 to improve operational confidence

-Transforming a complex internal promotion system into a structured configuration experience that improves clarity, reduces operational risk and enables teams to launch campaigns with confidence.
+Transforming Rank’s complex internal promotion system into a structured configuration experience that reduces operational risk and helps teams to launch bonus campaigns with confidence.

-INTERNAL WEB APPLICATION • SENIOR PRODUCT DESIGNER (UX/UI) • 2025
+INTERNAL WEB APPLICATION • SENIOR PRODUCT DESIGNER • TIMELINE 2024 to 2025

 Introduction